Here are 10 of the best things to do in Dubrovnik, one of Croatia’s most famous and beautiful coastal cities.

 There are lots of bars, restaurants, and cafes scattered throughout the Old Town, so be sure to rest your legs and indulge in some local cuisine while exploring.

-Consider a walking tour of the Old Town for more local knowledge!
+Consider a walking tour of the Old Town to gain some local knowledge!

 7. See the Franciscan Monastery